canadiankay/Scheduler/README.md

 This single-page web app built using React allows a user to create, edit and delete interview appointments.

-This app uses Express and two servers which run at the same time whereby requests are proxied between the two:
-* **Scheduler API** which can be found here: https://github.com/canadiankay/scheduler-api
+The Scheduler client application created using Create React App.
+Express is the basis for the Scheduler API server application.
+Both servers run concurrently; requests are proxied from the Webpack development server to the API server. **Scheduler API** which can be found here: https://github.com/canadiankay/scheduler-api
-* the Webpack development server to this API server.

 This app has undergone testing using Storybook, Jest and Cypress.